EricWay1024/Homological-Algebra-Notes/main.typ

   $ hom_cB (L(colim A_i), X) = hom_cA (colim A_i,  R(X)) =  lim hom_cA (A_i, R(X)) \ = lim hom_cB (L (A_i),  X)  =  hom_cB (colim L (A_i), X) $

-If we move colimit out of Hom, it becomes limit.
+If we move colimit out of $hom$, it becomes limit.
 This is seen for products and coproducts.

 We then apply Yoneda Lemma to show $L(colim A_i) $ and $colim L(A_i)$ are isomorphic.
 ]